 The estate tax rate in New York ranges from 3.06% to 16%.
-Estates over $5.25 million are subject to this tax.
-Whether you’re thinking about your own legacy as you enjoy your twilight years or if you’re the one dealing with figuring out your relative’s legacy, here is your all-in-one guide to New York estate tax laws.
+Estates over $6.11 million are subject to this tax in 2022, going up to $6.58 million in 2023.1 Whether you’re thinking about your own legacy as you enjoy your twilight years or if you’re the one dealing with figuring out your relative’s legacy, here is your all-in-one guide to New York estate tax laws.
 If you think you might be subject to the estate tax, you may want to consider enlisting the help of a financial advisor.
 SmartAsset’s financial advisor matching tool can help you find one.

 New York Estate Tax Exemption